Car park grants scheme was a rort, says Labor senator

 “Basically, we had a systematic, co-ordinated scheme … to be spending taxpayer’s money for political purposes – to buy votes.”

-A dissenting report penned by Liberal senator Claire Chandler says the report makes a series of political criticisms “while ignoring (Labor) took an almost identical policy to the 2019 election”.
+A dissenting report penned by Liberal senator Claire Chandler said the report made a series of political criticisms “while ignoring [Labor] took an almost identical policy to the 2019 election”.

 “A reasonable analysis is … Labor and the Coalition all recognised … a significant demand from the community to fund projects specifically targeted at reducing congestion in urban areas,” she wrote.